chalyvonmonroeschmitz/GeneticArchiveFund/README.md

 Quantum Time Trap
 There has been a discovery within the multiverse system that certain frequencies and devices can cross link and thus cause an intrusion bypass to any compatible hardware device that is communicating on the same network topology and hardware.
 Such devices are mainly used in simulations and sandbox environments within the Quantum space field and this serves as a point of weakness.
 To mitigate this bypass vulnerability the devices and systems must completely be untraversable by the external parrallel systems.
 A strong and weak variable force will be used to ensure that the firewall protecting these virtualised devices do not interfere with each other nor will the frequencies of each field be crossed over.
 This goes for any electronic or autonomous systems.
 When there is a cross link a last point of failure for complete safety is to eliminate the photonic compounds on the attacking layer.
+Bottleneck and time traps have been discovered in older or non Quantum processors and operating systems.
+All data and compound will be converted into the Boson field for processing to mitigate time traps and Bottleneck issues.
 #Patching #TwoPointSix

 Carthagian Interpreter Exploit